Heather E. McFarlane

 Vicky Zhu

 Vicky started as a work-study student in Fall 2021, then won a CSB-URA, then did a CSB498.
-Next, she joined the Mitchell Lab in CSB with an NSERC-USRA.
+Then, she joined the Mitchell Lab in CSB with an NSERC-USRA. and then the Sloan Kettering Institute for her PhD.

 Leo Tullo